frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 The Bedroom is west of the Living Room.
 "The Bedroom: a place to rest your head after a long day's work.
 To the east is the Living Room."
 The nightstand is a supporter in the Bedroom.

-A bottle of vanilla extract is a thing.
+A bottle of vanilla extract is an edible thing.
 The bottle of eyedrops is a thing on the nightstand.
 The description is "Upon closer inspection, you realized this is actually a bottle of vanilla extract!"
 After examining the bottle of eyedrops:
 	now the bottle of eyedrops is nowhere;